Cal-CS-61A-Staff/account-auth/README.md

 # 61A Auth

-This tool allows applications to access Google Drive (and eventually Piazza) by wrapping the two APIs in a much simpler OKPy-based interface.
+This tool allows applications to access Google Drive and Piazza by wrapping the two APIs in a much simpler OKPy-based interface.

 ## Quickstart

 To start, visit [auth.apps.cs61a.org](https://auth.apps.cs61a.org) and register a client with a unique `client_name`.
 Keep track of the `secret` returned after you register a client - you can't generate it again!

-The `secret` lets applications access any Google Document or Sheet that is shared with the service account.
-The service account email address can be seen at  [auth.apps.cs61a.org](https://auth.apps.cs61a.org). **IMPORTANT: If the `secret` is compromised, _IMMEDIATELY_ go to [auth.apps.cs61a.org](https://auth.apps.cs61a.org) and recreate the client with a new `secret`**, as anyone with the `secret` can access any document shared with the service account.
+The `secret` lets applications access any Google Document or Sheet that is shared with the service account, as well as private Piazza posts.
+The service account email address can be seen at  [auth.apps.cs61a.org](https://auth.apps.cs61a.org). **IMPORTANT: If the `secret` is compromised, _IMMEDIATELY_ go to [auth.apps.cs61a.org](https://auth.apps.cs61a.org) and recreate the client with a new `secret`**, as anyone with the `secret` can access sensitive information shared with the service account.

 ## Basic Usage

+### Drive

 To read a Google Document, ensure that the service account has access to it, either by making the document visible to "anyone with the link" or by sharing it with the service account directly.
 Then, you can read the Google Document by making a POST request to `auth.apps.cs61a.org/google/read_document` with the document `url` as a JSON-encoded POST parameter, along with the `client_name` and `secret` For example, in Python, you can do
 ```python